 Bayezid had a successful reign, warring against the Persians on his eastern border, mopping up more Christian territory, and taking advantage of the Spanish expulsion of their Jewish population.
 Bayezid sent Turkish ships to Spain to take on Jews wishing to migrate to Ottoman territory, laughing at the folly of Ferdinand and Isabella.
 “You venture to call Ferdinand a wise ruler,” he said to his courtiers, “he who has impoverished his own country and enriched mine!”
 Ironically, the pope held the same opinion and welcomed Jewish refugees into his Italian holdings.

 Ottoman politics were often a blood sport.
 Late in life, Bayezid faced revolts by two of his sons.
 He defeated the rebellion of Ahmet but was deposed in 1512 by his son Selim (later known to history as “the Grim”).
-He died shortly thereafter and is buried in Istanbul.
+He died very shortly thereafter and is buried in Istanbul.